alexzimmer96/rancher-hcloud/README.md

 # Installing Cert-Manager and Rancher
 terraform apply -target=module.rancher_init

+# Create default node templates
+terraform apply -target=module.node_init
 ```

 ## Project Structure

-This Project consists of two modules.
+This Project consists of three modules.
 The `module-cluster-init` is for creating a basic RKE-Cluster on Hetzner Cloud, including server provisioning.
 The `module-rancher-init` is for installing Cert-Manager and Rancher on top of your provisioned cluster.
+The `module-node-init` creates Node Templates for Hetzner Cloud on your newly created Rancher instance.

 ### Why is this divided into modules?